JuruSteve/buildweek-pintreach-BE/README.md

 ### PUT /articles/:id

 - updates article with the updated information passed on request body.
-- will update with any of the following: title,url, img or user_id
+- will update with any of the following: title,url, type or user_id
 - returns entire edited object upon successful update

 ### POST /auth/register